 Four-wheel drive vehicles exhibit the same wear patterns as front wheel drive patterns.

 Steering the vehicle causes greater wear to the outside, front tire.
 As a vehicle turns greater weight is placed on the outer tire causing it to wear quicker than the opposite tire.
-Conversely the sidewalls on the right tire tends to be bumped and rubbed against the curb while parking the vehicle, causing asymmetric sidewall wear.
+Conversely, the sidewalls on the right tire tend to be bumped and rubbed against the curb while parking the vehicle, causing asymmetric sidewall wear.

 Hard vehicle acceleration and braking also quickly wear the front tires due to slippage and the high heat generated with tire spin.
 Fast driving and cornering also place high loads on tires and result in fast, uneven tire wear.